emanalshehrii/Predict_Diamonds_Price_Regression_Project/Proposal_diamonds_price_prediction.md

 Features:

--id: unique number of the products
+- id: unique number of the products
 - Shape: outline shape of the diamond
 - Color: Diamond color
 - Clarity:is a measure of the purity and rarity of the stone